Monographic exhibition (2016)

 Production and realisation: CN D Centre national de la danse and Thaddaeus Ropac Gallery

-With: Festival d’Automne à Paris and abd
+Production and distribution: Festival d’Automne à Paris and abd

 Generous founding is provided by Fondation d’Entreprise Hermès